 WHERE TO STAY IN ANTIGUA

-FOR ALL OTHER PLACES TO STAY IN ANTIGUA, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR MORE OPTIONS IN ANTIGUA, SEARCH ON BOOKING.COM

 On day 2 of backpacking Guatemala, spend a full day exploring the colorful streets of Antigua!